PriyanshuYadav000/CodeNova/README.md

 Career Goals
 ```

-These signals can power:
+These signals can support:

 * Skill profiles
 * Personalized recommendations
 * Learning paths
 * Weak-topic detection
-* Difficulty adaptation
+* Adaptive difficulty
 * Interview readiness
 * Career recommendations

 ---

-# 🏢 Production Engineering Principles
+# 🏢 Engineering Principles

-CodeNova is being developed around these engineering principles:
+CodeNova is being developed around the following principles:

-### 1. Scalability
+### Scalability

-Design components so the system can grow without requiring a complete rewrite.
+Build components that can grow without requiring unnecessary rewrites.

-### 2. Reliability
+### Reliability

-Failures in one component should not unnecessarily bring down the entire platform.
+Failures in one component should not unnecessarily bring down the entire system.

-### 3. Security
+### Security

-User data, credentials, code execution, and infrastructure must be protected.
+Credentials, user data, authentication tokens, submitted code, and infrastructure must be protected.

-### 4. Maintainability
+### Maintainability

 Code should remain modular, understandable, testable, and easy to extend.

-### 5. Observability
+### Observability

-Production systems should provide enough logs, metrics, and traces to diagnose problems.
+Production systems should provide enough information to understand failures and system health.

-### 6. Backward Compatibility
+### Backward Compatibility

-Database and infrastructure changes should avoid unnecessary breaking changes to existing APIs.
+Infrastructure and database changes should avoid unnecessary API-breaking changes.

-### 7. Incremental Development
+### Incremental Development

 ```text
 Build